NUHacks/constitution/constitution.md

 * supporting fundraising efforts
 * attending required Student Activities Business Office required meetings when others cannot

+These definitions are to be interpreted somewhat narrowly, as these roles exist only to sustain the normal operation of the club and satisfy the University.
+As much decision making power as is practical should remain with the Advisory Board, which can delegate duties as needed to accomplish specific goals.

+### Section 5: Impeachment
 The Liaison (President) and Treasurer are governed by an advisory board comprised of all active members.
 If the advisory board reaches a consensus that either the Liason or Treasurer is no longer carrying out duties in the best interests of NU Hacks, the offending officer can be removed from office.
+This process is defined in Article 7 Section 4.

+### Section 6: Succession
+In the event that an officer is killed, removed from office, resigns, or otherwise ceases to be an officer of the club, a special election will be held as soon as possible to replace them.
+In the event that the interests of the club require the office to be filled before the special election can occur, the Advisory Board may optionally appoint a temporary officer to fill the position until the election.

+### Section 7: Uniqueness
+Both officer positions must be filled by separate members - the Liaison and Treasurer offices may not be held by the same person simultaneously.

 [TODO explain consensus in 'parliamentary procedure' section]

 [TODO How can or can't an individual represent Hacks?
-What kinds of executive decisions are made by consensus/plurality/majority?]
+What kinds of executive decisions are made by consensus/plurality/majority?
+This is actually really important.
+Right now the doc describes an organization that's still very approval-heavy.
+We need a dash of 'hey, just go do shit and we'll veto if we don't like it.']

-Furthermore, an active member cannot be guilty of being a total fuckwad.
-List possible infractions here.

-If an individual is not an active member, the Advisory Board may choose, by consensus, to disregard the non-active member's votes.
-[TODO rest of article 4]

 ## Article 5: Advisor